A round-up of 20 of the best DIY wall decor ideas plus tutorials and tips to pull off the look easily and get the designer look for less.

 And if you need a few great hacks, this is my method for making it perfect every time.
 And this is my trick for putting the nail in the perfect spot every time without any “oopsie” nail holes.

-Here are a few gallery wall arranging layouts that could help.
+Here are a few gallery wall decorating ideas for arranging layouts that could help.
 The general rule is keep your frames between 2-6 inches of each other so they look like an intentional grouping.

 Make a gallery wall from several mirrors or hang/lean one large mirror to make a big statement in a room.